protocol/launchpad/docs/libp2p/libp2p-connections-users.md

 ---
-description: Add the subtitle here
+description: How libp2p Routes Content to Connect Users
 ---

 # libp2p Connections and Users